umbraco/UmbracoDocs/umbraco-heartcore/getting-started/webhooks.md

 An example of when to use webhooks would be if you have a website created with a static page builder.

-By adding a webhook to a specific URL and selecting an **Event Trigger** you are able to automatically update the website by sending the data from the webhook to the static page builder.
+By adding a webhook to a specific URL and selecting an **Event Trigger**, you can automatically update the website.
+This is achieved by sending the data from the webhook to the static page builder.

 ## Setting up a webhook